Business Analytics: Looking Toward The Horizon

 When tasks are simple, though, crowdsourcing becomes an option.
 A data analytics company can offer thousands of participants a small fee (sometimes as low as a few cents for each response) on an online crowdsourcing marketplace.
 A crowdsourced task could be as simple as determining which pictures look like a cat and which ones don’t.
 The answers help a neural net learn how to identify pictures of cats without human input.

 In the future, both curated crowds and crowdsourcing will be increasingly necessary because the massive amounts of data produced will require human input to hone deep-learning algorithms to learn faster and deliver more pertinent results.

 Prepare to Meet the Rising Demand for Data Analysts

 As raw data increases exponentially over the next decade and beyond, the need for data scientists and business analytics experts will also increase.
 Students graduating from college in the next few years with training in analytics, data warehousing, data mining, visualization, and machine learning will be in high demand in nearly every industry.

-Career professionals who are looking to improve their position within their company will benefit from an MSBDA, especially if they work in a field where data science skills affect marketing data analysis.
+Career professionals who are looking to improve their position in their company can also benefit from an MSBDA, especially if they work in a field where data science skills affect marketing data analysis through strategic insight.

 Your master’s degree can be completed while continuing full-time work.
 Get started today on the next phase of your education and career.